-Blue coloring can result in Black, Blue or Splash feathering, blue is not a guaranteed color.
+Blue coloring can result in black, blue, or splash feathering, blue is not a guaranteed color.

-Next available shipping date: August 3, 2021
+Next available shipping date: January 12, 2022

 Email to Friend